Posted on by christophepochari

 Tank type electrolyzer module

 The electrolyzer system is comprised of the stack and the ancillary equipment, which consists of caustic solution storage tanks, pumps, and the hydrogen and oxygen plumbing system.
 In current alkaline systems marketed by the established players, elaborate plumbing systems are constructed from nickel alloys.
 To save cost, rather than constructing these components out of stainless steel, they can be made out of high-temperature plastics, which show excellent resistance to caustic solutions.
-Pochari technologies is studying how thermoplastics which can withstand moderate temperatures can be used instead to dramatically lower CAPEX.
+Christophe Pochari Energietechnik is studying how thermoplastics which can withstand moderate temperatures can be used instead to dramatically lower CAPEX.
 Semi-crystalline plastics: PEK, PEEK, PPS (Polyphenylene sulfide), PA (polyamide) 11/12.
 Amorphous plastics: PAI (polyamide-imide), PPSU (polyphenylsulfone), PSU (polysulfone), PES (polyethersulfone).
 Most of these thermoplastics have a density of below 2 grams/cm3, and can handle temperatures over 100 Celsius.
 The price of Polyphenylsulfone (130 MPa compressive strength), able to operate as high as 150 Celsius, has a density of only 1.3 grams/cm3, with its retail price of $20/kg, it is nearly 7 times cheaper than nickel with equal alkalinity tolerance.

 The four components are the following: